scilus/containers-scilus/docker-bake.md

 - At the top, all the `variables` are listed, such as dependencies versions, global environment variables and paths that could be overwritten.
 - Then `groups` are listed.
-They are the principal targets, whose names should be used when calling `bake`.
-Thus, their name should also refer to a main container to publish.
+They define a list of targets to build and its their names that are used when calling `bake`.
+Thus, their names should also refer to a main container to publish.
 - Finally, `targets` are defined.
 A target always refer to a single Dockerfile or block.
 It can define arguments to pass to the dockerfile (used to customize the build sequences), tags to push to or get cache from, amongst others.

 ### Versioning

-Versioning is made possible using the variable and the overwritting behavior of when using multiple `.hcl` build files.
+Versioning is made possible using the variables and their overwritting behavior
+when using multiple `.hcl` build files.
 For each of the containers of the Scilus ecosystem exists a file in the `versioning/` directory, defining the versions of the dependencies required to build it.
 Those variable can also be passed through